Coming next week at the Frankford Library on March 19th from 4 to 7PM. See below.

 By Diane Kunze

 We had over 140 people turn out to see the movie Brave on July 24th.
-The weather was perfect, it was good to be in our park together to enjoy a movie on a cool summer movie night 4x6evening.
+The weather was perfect, it was good to be in our park together to enjoy a movie on a cool summer evening.
 The movie was sponsored by the Friends of Overington Park and Parkside Apartments, the snacks were given out by the Northeast EPIC Stakeholders.
 The blankets were spread and chairs arranged.

 We were ready to have a good time, but we ran into some problems with the movie equipment.
 The color bulb went out on the projector and the speaker malfunctioned.
 We ‘braved’ it out until the movie ended but our crowd had thinned to under 40.
 We hoped for a better night at the movies but we were glad that so many neighbors came together for summer fun in Overington Park.
 Hopefully by our next movie the equipment will be in good order.